 Strengths and weaknesses of the study

 Overviews offer the potential for clarity in areas of significant systematic review activity (44), and may also identify consistencies and inconsistencies in primary evidence, and relative levels of importance (45).
 This overview has clarified the psychosocial determinants of research participation and also identified clear opportunities to develop recruitment science by drawing on theory and empirical evidence.
 Some strengths of this overview are the searching of multiple databases, use of dual independent assessors throughout, and including reviews not published in English.
 Excluding low quality reviews (n=4) increased rigour but reduced the number of included reviews and primary studies.
-We also excluded three reviews when we could not separate findings derived from patients and practitioners, and 17 reviews because it was not clear which of their included primary studies were based in real or hypothetical scenarios; in both cases this potentially reduced the total evidence base.
+We also excluded four reviews when we could not separate findings derived from patients and practitioners, and 22 reviews because less than two thirds of their included studies reported real research scenarios; in both cases this potentially reduced the total evidence base.
 In none of these cases do we think the exclusions have introduced bias or significantly limited findings.
 For example, AMSTAR has recently been shown to identify low quality reviews for exclusion from an overview, without introducing bias (46).
 Although overviews have been published for more than a decade, they continue to be subject to methodological debate particularly around primary study duplication (18, 47).
-One fifth (20.3%) of the primary studies in this overview were included in more than one review and we did not adjust the findings to take account of this; our rationale was that we were reporting findings thematically and not undertaking pooling of quantitative data.
+Fifty-six (11.6%) of the primary studies in this overview were included in more than one review and we did not adjust the findings to take account of this; our rationale was that we were reporting findings thematically and not undertaking pooling of quantitative data.
 However primary study duplication may have led to overstatement of some determinants.
-The overview focused on barriers and facilitators of participation in health research broadly but mapped them against recruitment interventions to trials; we acknowledge the mismatch but there has been no recently published systematic review of interventions to increase participation in non-trial health research.
+The overview focused on barriers and facilitators of participation in health research broadly but mapped them against recruitment interventions to trials; we acknowledge the mismatch but there is no recently published systematic review of interventions to increase participation in non-trial health research.

-Strengths and weaknesses in relation to other studies, discussing important differences in results
+Strengths and weaknesses in relation to other studies, highlighting important differences in results

 For the first time this overview has brought together evidence on the determinants of health research participation from a wide range of settings and methods.
 One of its key contributions is to clarify the relatively small number of psychosocial factors that have a consistent, positive influence on patients’ decisions.
 That these three factors (potential for personal benefit, altruism and trust) are key determinants is an important insight, as is the finding that their influence spans health setting and type of research design.
 They are evident both in qualitative and quantitative primary studies.
 In itself this speaks to the value of an overview; this pattern would not be evident in an individual systematic review.
 The barriers identified by the overview are more context-specific, such as the stigma associated with certain conditions, the practical demands that some research can place on participants, and the suspicions felt by some minority ethnic groups about some clinical research.
 Again, this finding of context-specificity could not be derived from a single-setting systematic review.
 Mapping identified psychosocial determinants onto a theoretical framework and assessing the overlap of psychosocial determinants with recruitment interventions, has provided novel insights.